arturogalan/noise-box/README.md

 npm run build:icons
 ```
 ## TO-DO
+Add clean presets somewhat
+add boost button
+when only standby pressed...maybe some help?
+click in the logo also opens the credits modal
 Watchers in chickenKnob to bind the preset value when selected, more presets
 Remove unnecessary Vue.set when setting vars and separete entities pedal and entities amp
 Disto advanced settings to make own distos by users.
 LocalStorage saving of user presets
 Tuner
+Noise gate
 Curves graphs
 Mixin for all the different knobs
 Midi